FairyyGenie/DesertMediaArt_Genie/README.md

 # DesertMediaArt_Genie

-## Exercise 1 RGB blink : using Morse Code to test emotional response to the animations of different colors
+### Exercise 1 RGB blink: using Morse Code to test emotional response to the animations of different colors